 - After signing up, kids get access to a cool dashboard where they (or their parents on their behalf) can log their reading minutes.
 If your child can't read independently yet, minutes that you spend reading aloud count!
 The dashboard will keep a running tally of those minutes — in other words, no posters, spreadsheets, or whiteboards with grids cluttering up your house.

-As minutes are tallied, participants earn badges and prizes like free chapters of popular books!
-Best of all, these prizes are all stored on the dashboard so your child won’t lose anything either.
-Pretty cool, huh?
+- As minutes are tallied, participants earn badges and digital prizes, like free chapters of popular books.
+These prizes are stored on the dashboard so your child doesn't have to worry about losing anything.

 - With every reading minute logged, Scholastic gets closer to donating books to kids with limited or no access to books across the country.
 (Scholastic has pledged to donate at least 200,000 books by the end of summer.)
 Learn more about the initiative and other ways you can help here.

 - You can check out this parent guide for more info on this year's Challenge, and click here and scroll down to "Resources" to view the full book lists.
 You can also view great selections from the lists at the Scholastic Store Online.
 Happy reading!

 Want more book recommendations?
 Sign up for our Scholastic Parents newsletter.